 Mr. Berns is compensated through a salary and equity participation in the Adviser.
-Mr. Schwarte is compensated through a salary and discretionary bonus from the Adviser.
-Mr. Getter is compensated through a salary and discretionary bonus from the Adviser
+Mr. England and Mr. Chua are compensated through a salary and discretionary bonus from the Adviser

 Ownership of Securities

 The following table shows the dollar range of equity securities beneficially owned by the portfolio managers in the Fund as of the date of this SAI.